daedon/Fooocus-API-XYZ/README.md

 * Change parameters for all your future jobs in `defaults` directories.

 #### A simple example with 3 Parameter files (included in sample myJob)
+xyz will generate all permutations of the following parameters a make curl calls to Fooocus-API.
 The following parameters will generate 12 curl calls and 12 images ('image_number' = 1).

 `FILE ../Fooocus-API-XYZ/jobs/myJob/parms/_1_base_model`